• Travel over 50 – We are old not dead!

 Pembrokeshire Wales Coast beaches, you’re spoiled for choice when it comes to this area.

-There’s over 50 of them in total.
+How many beaches are there in Pembrokeshire?
+There are over 50 of them in total.
 And according to Visit Pembrokeshire, almost all have won awards.
 It’s easy to understand why Pembrokeshire claims to have the best beaches in Wales.
+There are also some rumours that Vikings came to this part of Wales to either trade or settle.

 Barafundle Bay